leafo/gifserver/README.md

 signature at the end of the URL.
 You must not change the order of the original query parameters in any way when appending the signature otherwise the signature is invalid.

+## Preventing Abuse

+A few config options to prevent malicious GIFs from blocking the server are included.

+MaxBytes, MaxWidth, and MaxHeight should all be set to reasonable values to prevent large images from being loaded and taking up a large amount of memory.

+MaxConcurrency should be set to prevent an influx of trascode requests from taking over the CPU.

 ## About